Cruxnz/crux-core/docs/website-setup.md

 DO has these things called floating IPs (AWS calls them elastic IPs).
 They allow you to assign a "static IP" to your virtual server.
 Get one and assign it to your droplet which will run the load balancer.

-Change the DNS records on your domain website (you can also manage DNS on DO but it should be easy enough if you have a decent service).
+Change the DNS records on your domain website (you can also manage DNS on DO by changing the NS records).
 Simplest use case - give any domains you want hitting your server (eg. cruxfibre.nz and cruxfibre.co.nz) an A record with the value of your floating IP (eg. 167.99.28.86).
+You can also set up CNAME records for the www subdomain.
 The A record tells DNS how to resolve your domain names (ie. what IP address it should use).

-Next, the tricky part.
-You need SSL like Mick Jenkins needs water.
+Next, you need SSL like Mick Jenkins needs water.
 [Let's encrypt](https://letsencrypt.org/getting-started/) provides free SSL certificates, so I recommend you get yo broke ass over there.

 Use [Certbot](https://certbot.eff.org/) to get your certificate.
 Follow the instructions for your OS and software.
 I am using HAProxy on Ubuntu (if you don't know what you're doing, stick with this setup as it's fairly easy).

 Here's the DO tutorial which could be better than this one - https://www.digitalocean.com/community/tutorials/how-to-secure-haproxy-with-let-s-encrypt-on-ubuntu-14-04.

-## Commands and what they do
+# Commands and what they do

 SSH into your Ubuntu machine.
+Get the ip address from DO, or you can use the domain name.

 `ssh -i ~/.ssh/crux root@167.99.28.86`

-Install HAProxy.
+`ssh -i ~/.ssh/crux root@cruxfibre.nz` also works provided DNS records have been set up correctly (replace with your domain name).

-`sudo apt-get install haproxy`
+## Get SSL certificates

 Get certbot and your certificates.